mattermost/mattermost-plugin-playbooks/docs/playbooks/creating-and-managing-playbooks.md

 ## Editing a playbook

-You can edit a playbook that's being used in an active incident.
-However, the changes will only be applied to future incidents - not the active incident, or incidents that previously used that playbook.
+You can edit a playbook at any time.
+However, the changes will only be applied to future incidents - not the active incidents, or incidents that previously used that playbook.

 Navigate to **Main Menu > Playbooks & Incidents** and select the playbook you'd like to edit.
 You can: